bentrevor/mon-petit-rouge/README.markdown

 > "Why did you bring me here?
 What is that?
 A bone?"
 >
-> "Mon petit rouge."
+> "Mon Petit Rouge."
 >
 > "What?"
 >
-> "Mon petit rouge."
+> "Mon Petit Rouge."
 >
 > "What is happening to you?"
 >